Prof Stefan Flasche

 Since my PhD years I have been fascinated by the complexities and challenges of pneumococcal vaccination which has been one of my my main

 foci of work.
 My research in this area is currently supported through a Sir Henry Dale Wellcome Trust Fellowship alongside other research

 I have also been frequently following related interest, e.g. outbreak response (SARS-CoV-2, ebola and swine flu), antimicrobial resistance, vector bourne disease (dengue and malaria) and health in humanitarian crises.

 I currently am co-director of CMMID, a member of WHO's IVIR-AC and serve on a WHO SAGE's working groups on pneumococcal conjugate vaccines and on COVID19 vaccines.
 I also serve on the Joint Committee on Vaccination and Immunisation's (JCVI) pneumococcal subgroup.

-I teach on both the modelling short course and the MSc module, on STEPH and ECCD and I co-organise and teach on the short course on epidemiological evaluation of vaccines.
-I supervise two to three Master student summer project each year and a number of PhD projects.
-I am also departmental research degree coordinator.
+I teach on the modelling short course and the MSc module, on STEPH and ECCD and I co-organise and teach on the short course on epidemiological evaluation of vaccines.
+I supervise one to three Master student summer projects each year and a number of PhD projects; please get in touch if this is of interest to you.

-My main research area is the evaluation and optimisation of vaccine interventions for S. pneumoniae through mathematical models.
-Despite the success of pneumococcal vaccines in substantially reducing the pneumococcal disease burden worldwide serotype replacement has mitigated potentially larger impact.
-I work with local and international collaborators to help better understand how to use existing pneumococcal vaccine more efficiently, ie reducing cost and maximising impact, and to help designing optimal future vaccine formulations.
+My main research area is the evaluation and optimisation of vaccine interventions.
+For S. pneumoniae this includes using mathematical models to help better understand how to use existing pneumococcal vaccine more efficiently, ie reducing cost and maximising impact, and to help designing optimal future vaccine formulations.